 “StoryArcs’ mission to develop a Story Skill Set is a very necessary and innovative study into the complex application and impact of storytelling in society.
 StoryArcs aligns completely with UAL’s aim to change the world through ‘creative endeavour’, by demonstrating the value of creativity to society and to use creative strengths to tackle societal changes.”

 We see StoryArcs as a long-term commitment and responsibility to encourage change for social good by enhancing understandings of Story and Story Skills.
 Our success will see a wider recognition and more nuanced understanding of the power of Story to progress organisational and societal ambitions.
+We are very proud of what the Pilot Fellows discovered, and are excited by the work our new Fellows are completing.
+More than that, we look forward to sharing this all with you, and seeing what may come as we continue this work into the future.

 To stay up to date with the Pilot Programme, projects, and opportunities to get involved in the Full Programme, sign up to the StoryArcs Newsletter.